cardano-scaling/website/monthly/2023-06-monthly.md

 consistent within the same pull request.

-Despite being a **breaking change**, leading to new Hydra script hashes to be published and used starting with version 0.11.0, this change was suprisingly easy to do and demonstrated the amenability of the Head protocol and the system architecture.
+Despite being a **breaking change**, leading to new Hydra script hashes to be published and used starting with version 0.11.0, this change was surprisingly easy to do and demonstrated the amenability of the Head protocol and the system architecture.